opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 Reinforcement learning is to guide the update of the strategy through the reward signal given by the environment, and strive to obtain the maximum cumulative discount reward.
 But in many real-world environments the rewards are sparse or even non-existent.
 In this case, how to guide the agent to efficiently explore the state and action space, and then find the optimal strategy to complete the task?

-Because if the agent becomes greedy after a finite number of steps of training, i.e. chooses only the actions it currently thinks are optimal in a certain state, it may never learn the optimal policy, as it may well have converged to a suboptimal policy , will never reach a state of truly meaningful rewards.
+If the agent becomes greedy after a finite number of steps of training, i.e. chooses only the actions it currently thinks are optimal in a certain state, it may never learn the optimal policy, as it may well have converged to a suboptimal policy , will never reach a state of truly meaningful rewards.
 This is the so-called exploration and exploitation dilemma.
 In layman's terms, the so-called exploration: refers to doing things you have never done before in order to expect higher returns; the so-called utilization: refers to doing what you currently know can produce the greatest returns.

-Referring to \ `Go-Explore <https://www.nature.com/articles/s41586-020-03157-9>`__ [9]_, the difficult problem of exploration mainly includes two difficulties:
+Referring to \ `Go-Explore <https://www.nature.com/articles/s41586-020-03157-9>`__ [9]_, exploration mainly includes two difficulties:

 -  The rewards given by the environment are sparse.
 The agent needs to make a specific sequence of actions to get a non-zero reward.
 If only random exploration is used in each step, it is likely that a non-zero reward will not be encountered in the entire learning process.
 For example, in Montezuma's Revenge, the agent needs to perform a long sequence of actions to obtain a key or enter a new room, and only then will there be a reward.

 -  The rewards given by the environment are misleading.
 For example, in the Pitfall game, not only are the rewards very sparse, but many actions of the agent will get a negative reward.
-Before the agent learns how to obtain a positive reward, it may stop in place due to the existence of these negative rewards.
-Not moving, resulting in a lack of exploration.
+Before the agent learns how to obtain a positive reward, it may stop in place due to the existence of these negative rewards resulting in a lack of exploration.

 In the above cases, an efficient exploration mechanism is crucial for the agent to complete the task.